-As a young, white, catholic girl i accepted to travel by myself for a job offer to help in a national park in the heart of chad.
+As a young, catholic girl I accepted to travel by myself for a job offer to help in a national park in the heart of Chad.

 - + 6

 Most incredible culture and wildlife, just the gap between rain season and dry season! so i could experience both

 Its like going back in time (not always in a good way)

 i arrived at Yamena, i was recieved by Abdul a serious man who held a hand made sign with my name on it. we went to the parks head quarters to meet some of the staff. an hour or so later we drove through the city center and te big bazaar so i could get a sense of the place.
 The first thing that came to my mmind as we drove was "old" not antique but old. very few walls had been recently painted and most of them still had bullet holes from the past civil war.